 - enhancing your language skills

-- developing your intercultural understanding.
+- developing your intercultural communication.

 Where are Oxford Brookes' exchange partners?

-Oxford Brookes has over 150 exchange agreements worldwide including Australia, countries across Europe and Asia, and the USA.
+Oxford Brookes has over 150 exchange agreements worldwide, including Australia, countries across Europe and Asia, and the USA.
 Explore our exchange partners webpage for all your options.

 What are the funding options and what do they cover?